 Crock-Pot Hawaiian Haystacks

-People then can build their own haystacks just the way they want by getting themselves some rice, spooning some of the creamy chicken mixture over top and then adding whatever toppings they want.
+By setting out several toppings, guests can then can build their own haystacks just the way they want by getting themselves some rice, spooning some of the creamy chicken mixture over top and then adding whatever toppings they want.

 This is always a favorite and I am often asked for the recipe several times by the time the potluck is over.